-January 31, 2009 – Dewey Martin , born Walter Milton Dwayne Midkiff in Chesterville, Ontario, Canada on September 30, 1940 was best known for his work with the notoriously volatile country rock band, Buffalo Springfield.
+January 31, 2009 – Dewey Martin , (Buffalo Springfield) born Walter Milton Dwayne Midkiff in Chesterville, Ontario, Canada on September 30, 1940 was best known for his work with the notoriously volatile country rock band, Buffalo Springfield.

 Dewey started playing drums when he was 13 years old and joined a high school band The Jive Rockets, but was soon playing with more professional rockabilly bands, including Bernie Early & The Early Birds.
 After his army discharge, he moved to Nashville in 1961 where he became an in-demand session drummer, playing and recording with the likes of Carl Perkins, Charlie Rich, Patsy Cline, Everly Brothers, Faron Young and Roy Orbison among others.

-In 1963, he travelled to Los Angeles with Faron Young’s band, where he decided to stay.
+In 1963, he traveled to Los Angeles with Faron Young’s band, where he decided to stay.
 He first worked with a group called Lucky Lee & The Blue Diamonds.
 In November 1964, with some local musicians, calling themselves Sir Raleigh & The Cupons, Dewey recorded his first single, a rendition of “White Cliffs of Dover”.
 They released four more singles “While I Wait”/”Somethin’ or Other”; “Tomorrow’s Gonna Be Another Day”/”Whitcomb Street”; “Tell Her Tonight”/”If You Need Me”; and “I Don’t Want to Cry”/”Always”.
 He also worked with The Standells; MFQ; and The Dillards before becoming a founding member of Buffalo Springfield, playing on all 3 of their albums.

 In concert, he sang covers “In The Midnight Hour”, “Nobody’s Fool” and “Good Time Boy”.
 The latter appeared on the band’s second album, “Buffalo Springfield Again”.
 He also sang Neil Young’s “Mr Soul” as the introduction to Young’s “Broken Arrow” on the same album and backing vocals on the band’s biggest hit, “For What It’s Worth”.